MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 # Optimize Windows Dockerfiles

-Several methods can be used to optimize both the Docker build process and the resulting Docker images.
-This document will detail how the Docker build process operates, and demonstrate several tactics that can be used for optimal Docker build performance and container image output with Windows containers.
+Several methods can be used to optimize both the Docker build process, and the resulting Docker images.
+This document details how the Docker build process operates, and demonstrates several tactics that can be used for optimal image create with Windows Containers.

 ## Docker Build

 ### Image Layers

-Before examining Docker build optimization, it is important to understand how Docker build works, and to understand how Docker images are created.
-During the Docker build process, the Docker engine executes each actionable instruction, one-by-one, each in its own temporary container.
+Before examining Docker build optimization, it is important to understand how Docker build works.
+During the Docker build process, a Dockerfile is consumed, and each actionable instruction is run, one-by-one, in its own temporary container.
 The result is a new image layer for each actionable instruction.
 Take a look at the following dockerfile.
-In this sample the windowsservercore base OS image is being used, IIS is installed, and then a simple website created.
+In this example, the windowsservercore base OS image is being used, IIS installed, and then a simple website created.

 ```none
 # Sample Dockerfile